fourier-space/Computing-2-Applications/Module_and_assessment/README.md

-## Module descriptor and assessment brief ##
+# Module descriptor and assessment brief ##
-**From the module specification:**
 In Computing 2: Applications students will learn about application programming, i.e. writing computer programs for end-users.
 This module focuses on web applications and students will learn technologies associated with this.
-Students will be exposed to new computing paradigms that build on from Computing 1, such as functional programming and asynchronous programming.
+Students will be exposed to new computing paradigms that build on from Computing 1, such as functional programming and event-driven programming.
-Students will also learn about user interface and experience, accessing and manipulating data sources, and client-server architectures.
+Students will also learn about user interface and experience.
 By the end of the module, students will code their own web-app project incorporating what they have learned.

-### Learning outcomes ###
+## Learning outcomes ##
 *On completion of this module, students will be better able to:*

 **Coding (Reinforces S3,  K4):**